-A lot of people already know what they would like to work on so I let them take the lead, then we discuss how we will proceed together with a plan specifically tailored to their needs.
+Initial sessions involves developing an understanding of your unique challenges and concerns, assessing your strengths and weakness, and ultimately developing an evidence-based plan specifically tailored to your needs.
 If you're not sure that's not a problem either, we will simply talk through the different mental skills that are important to career success and discover what we can work on together.

 How many appointments will I need to have?

-Some people find they can gain the progress they are looking for from only one or two sessions whereas others find it more useful to make regular appointments (once a week or fortnight) to develop a more extensive repertoire of skills.
-I find the best strategy is to book in for a number of weekly appointments (perhaps 3-8 depending on what you would like to work on) and book further appointments on an ad-hoc basis as the need arises.
+Some people find they can gain the progress they are looking for from four to five sessions whereas others find it more useful to make regular appointments (once a week or fortnight) over an extended period to develop a more extensive repertoire of skills.

 How much do you charge?

 Shouldn't I be able to do this by myself?

 It's a common mistake to think that when it comes to our brains, we should be able to manage it ourselves and that there is something 'wrong' with us if we can't.
 Performance coaching isn't about 'fixing' you - it's about learning new skills that make your performing more enjoyable and more successful.
 For the most part, the dysfunctional habits we develop are the result of not knowing a better technique, or not understanding the full impact of our choices or actions.
 You can try to figure out a better way by yourself, or you can rely on scientifically supported, reputable techniques for a targeted approach to fast tracking your mental development.
 A great deal of professional performers rely on professional assistance in preparing their mental game.

 Why is sports psychology relevant to performers?